BedirMirac/bankApp/README.md

 bank_balance.py : Contains the code for creating and storing a database of the money in the bank's vault, as well as for handling operations related to the balances in other bank vaults.

-choosemoney : Contains the code necessary for selecting the currency and making sure the code works according to the selected currency.
+choosemoney.py : Contains the code necessary for selecting the currency and making sure the code works according to the selected currency.

 doviz.py : Contains the code for retrieving exchange rates between currencies from the internet.